maxgio92/maxgio92.github.io/content/posts/linux-scheduler-journey.md

        1.001137885 seconds time elapsed
 ```

 During this journey inside Linux, I've written notes as it helps me to digest and re-process in my own way the informations I learn.
-Then I though: "Maybe they're useful to someone.
-Why not sharing them?”.
+Then I thought: "Maybe they're useful to someone.
+Why not share them?”.

 So here I am with with a blog: